MathiasSoender/do_land_proj2/README.md

 4. GET /{analysis_id}/{metric_type} : Returns the sum of metric_value.raw for the given metric_type, and the count is computed and returned by summing over coverage.entity_count.

+5. GET /pdf/{analysis_id} : Returns the PDF built on information from 3. and 4.

 *Important*: Metrics of an analysis are NOT saved if metric_value.raw is 0 AND coverage.entity_count is 0.
 Why?
 I saw that each analysis contains all metrics (988 to date).
 That is also why I look in the coverage.entity_count for computing "the count of objects associated with the specified metric type", as this is my best understanding at the given time.